bxparks/AUniter/tools/README.md

 /dev/cu.usbserial-1410 - USB2.0-Serial
 ```

-### Subcommand: verify
+### Subcommand: verify and compile

+The `verify` and `compile` commands are aliases of each other.
+This command runs
-This command runs the Arduino IDE binary and verifies that the given program
+the Arduino IDE binary and verifies that the given program files build
-files build successfully for the specified environment `{env}` which is
+successfully for the specified environment `{env}` which is defined in the
-defined in the `.auniter.ini` file.
-The following example verifies that the
+`.auniter.ini` file.
+The following example verifies that the `Blink.ino` sketch
-`Blink.ino` sketch compiles under the `nano` environment:
+compiles under the `nano` environment:

 ```
 $ auniter verify uno Blink.ino